WPI-Humanoid-Robotics-Lab/tough/val_gazebo/README.md

 ## How to use it

- - open up gazebo with the path to the models folder in GAZEBO_MODEL_PATH
+ 1. make sure you've built your catkin workspace and source setup.bash
- - insert light_pane and camera_on_stick
+ 1. roslaunch val_gazebo qual_task_1.launch
- - rosrun image_view2 image_view2 image:=/my_camera/image_raw
+ 1. rosrun image_view2 image_view2 image:=/my_camera/image_raw #to test camera view

 A small window should show up with the camera feed.
-You can also view cameras from within gazebo, using the "topic visualizer".
-Hit ctrl+t, then find the image topic and click on it.